elfketchup/SporkVN/README.md

 Some notes on porting to Swift
 ------------------------------
-While the original EKVN project and its SpriteKit-powered spinoff were written in Objective-C, EKVN Swift has been (as you might have guessed) rewritten in Swift.
+While the original EKVN project and its SpriteKit-powered spinoff were written in Objective-C, SporkVN has been (as you might have guessed) rewritten in Swift.
 This presents some issues, since the original projects were designed to take advantage of Objective-C's unique features, namely the fact that Objective-C is a dynamically-typed language, while Swift is designed to be more static-typed/type-safe.